 Throughout the apprenticeship you will be required to use psychometric tests to practise and demonstrate your new skills set.
 You can use tests you already have access to in your school.
 If you want or need to purchase new tests, you have the opportunity to do this through the Dyslexia Action Shop with a 10% discount.

 Please note that purchase of educational tests is often restricted by the test publishers who require the test user to hold a level 7 qualification in educational testing or a related field.
-If you wish to be able to access a wider range of tests (the vast majority of t the tests available on the Dyslexia Action Shop), we recommend registering to complete the value-added qualification, the Certificate of Competence in Educational Testing (CCET) alongside your apprenticeship.
+If you wish to be able to access a wider range of tests (the vast majority of the tests available on the Dyslexia Action Shop), we recommend registering to complete the value-added qualification, the Certificate of Competence in Educational Testing (CCET) alongside your apprenticeship.
 This will allow you to purchase additional tests using the Study Purchase Scheme whilst you are studying with us.

 Add further value to your apprenticeship and achieve Real Training’s reputable Certificate of Competence in Educational Testing (CCET) qualification in full with the Learning and Skills Assessor top-up assignment.